Ziang-Lu/Database-Learning-Notes/4-Redis/Redis.md

-  lrem key 5 "a"  # Remove at most 5 "a" from the left of the linked-list at "key" lrem key -5 "a"  # ... from the right of ... lrem key 0 "a"  # Remove all "5" from the linked-list at "key"
+  lrem key 5 "a"  # Remove at most 5 "a" from the left of the linked-list at "key" lrem key -5 "a"  # ... from the right of ... lrem key 0 "a"  # Remove all "a" from the linked-list at "key"
   ```

   https://redis.io/commands#list